 The Civil Rights Movement

-They limit this to the South, and after reading both Morris and Cobb, it is hard to give any credence to their arguments, but here they are.
+They limit this to the South, and after reading both Morris and Cobb, it is hard to give much credence to their arguments, but here they are.

 They argue there were two main goals.
 Formal political rights in the South, especially the franchise, and economic advances.
 Only political rights were won.